Here Comes That Day: Music, release, critical reception and pop culture

 "Here Comes That Day" was named "Single of the Week" on BBC Radio 2 on 15 September 2007.
 Due to its popularity, the track entered the UK Singles Chart prior to the official release date, peaking at number 93, but failed to remain in the top 100 following the full release of the single, and fell to number 103.

 The video of "Here Comes That Day" was shot in Paris on the first floor of Eiffel Tower (La Tour Eiffel) on 29 September 2007, during a private concert, a few weeks before the opening date of "The Mantaray And More Tour".

+The song was used in the TV series The Iris Affair (2025) for the opening-credits music.